4/29/2025

 Analyst, UBS

-Great.
-Thanks.
-I just wanted to clarify, Kevin mentioned in the opening remarks that some of the outperformance in the non-rev part fee related was timing related or maybe it was something in GNA, but just there was something timing related.
-So just wanted to get some clarity on that.
-And then if I could also just sort of ask for clarification on the comments about fee revenue per room, because I do think that's been a big question that a lot of investors have asked.
-And I think your commentary about expecting that to continue to grow is, is better than, than expected.
+Great, thanks.
+I just wanted to clarify, Kevin mentioned in the opening remarks that some of the outperformance in the non-REV part fee-related was timing-related, or maybe it was something in G&A, but just there was something timing-related.
+So I just wanted to get some clarity on that.
+And then if I could also just sort of ask for clarification on the comments about fee revenue per room, because I do think that's been a big issue. question that a lot of investors have asked, and I think your commentary about expecting that to continue to grow is better than expected.
 So I just want to make sure I understood.
-I think it was Kevin's comments about it was, was the idea that the fee revenue per room in Asia X China was growing faster.
-And that's why you, you know, you, the fee revenue growth coming from China with the sort of more shared economics wasn't a concern for you in terms of that, that slowing or just want to make sure we.
-Well,
+I think it was Kevin's comments about was the idea that the fee revenue per room in Asia ex-China was growing faster, and that's why the fee revenue growth coming from China with the sort of more shared economics wasn't a concern for you in terms of that slowing?

 speaker